 According to the SFRS, a complete compilation of financial statements should comprise the following documents.
 Note that the information required is of the financial year that is ending or has just passed:

 - A statement of financial position (otherwise known as a balance sheet), which includes the company’s assets, liabilities and equity.

-- A statement of comprehensive income, which includes the revenue, capital gains and losses, financing costs of the company as well as other comprehensive income (full list available in the Singapore Financial Reporting Standards for Small Entities, under paragraph 5.4(b)).
+- A statement of comprehensive income, which includes the revenue, capital gains and losses, financing costs of the company as well as other comprehensive income (full list available in the Singapore Financial Reporting Standards, under paragraph 82).

 - A statement of changes in equity, which includes the different classes of shares issued by the company, changes to the company’s share capital at the beginning and end of the financial year, and transactions between the company and its shareholders.

-- A statement of cash flows, which includes cash or cash equivalents flowing in or out of the company due to its operating, financing and investing activities (details on what each kind of activities entails can be found on SFRS (I) 1-7 Statement of Cash Flows, under paragraphs 10 to 17).
+- A statement of cash flows, which includes cash or cash equivalents flowing in or out of the company due to its operating, financing and investing activities (details on what each kind of activities entails can be found in SFRS (I) 1-7 Statement of Cash Flows).

 - Notes on significant accounting policies and other explanatory information.

 - Comparative information of the above statements and notes on the preceding period.